dentonescu/cv-samples/wifiequ/README.md

 - **Web client (Angular)**: browser visualization that consumes the JSON API.

 ## Status
-- Linux daemon publishes live or mock readings, exposes `GET /api/v1/channels`, and lets operators toggle JSON logging in `wifiequd.conf`.
+- Linux daemon publishes live or mock readings, honours `refresh.millis` from `wifiequd.conf`, and offers both channel snapshots and metadata via HTTP.
-- HTTP router currently implements the channels snapshot route; `/stats` and the streaming feed remain on the roadmap.
+- HTTP router serves `GET /api/v1/channels` and `GET /api/v1/stats`; the Server-Sent Events stream remains on the roadmap.
 - Web/Windows clients remain stubs and will evolve once the expanded JSON contract is ready.

 ## Build